mbaumer/us_hep_funding/docs/_states/VT.md

 [Back to top](#top)
 ## VT-00 -- Rep. Peter Welch (D) -- [Wikipedia](https://en.wikipedia.org/wiki/VT-00)
 ### Committees
-Peter Welch is the #13 Republican on the House Committee on Energy and Commerce
+Peter Welch is the #13 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```